DMP (Debt Management Programme) Application Process

 - Pertinent information that are required for online submission includes personal details, cash flows (incomes & expenses), and creditors’ information.

-Step 2: Documents Required For Counselling Session
+Step 2: Documents Required For Financial Advisory Session

 - Copy of identity card (MyKad).

 - Self-employed – Statutory declaration (through commissioner for oath)

 - Legal documents (if any).